 As a semi-retired professional and entrepreneur, I would be honored to help you on your path toward being a better student of life and true wisdom.
 We gain these attributes through our openness to knowledge.
 If you simply open your mind and then ask for help, I promise I will do my best to lead you to understand what you will need to get through your most difficult skills.
 Asking for help is the greatest skill you could possibly have.
 Congratulations on your quest.

-For fun, I'm into snow skiing, cooking, I swim almost everyday, and I love to practice yoga.
-In fact, I'm considered a yogi master, as I have been a teacher for almost 30 years.
+For fun, I'm into snow skiing, cooking, I swim almost everyday, and I love to practice yoga, play the piano and sing.
+In fact, I used to be a professional singer.
+I'm also considered a yogi master, as I have been a teacher for almost 30 years.
 Namaste (that's the word we use to say we respect each other at the end of each class.)
 So, Namaste to you!

 Education & Certification